 Data from 1 July 1993 are included in the breeding values estimation for calf survival because from this date it is compulsory to ear-tag all live-born calves in the Netherlands and to register them with the I&R system.
 In addition, all movements of live animals must be registered with the I&R system.
-This makes it possible to compose a data set containing animal-specific information, e.g alive/dead, location.
+This makes it possible to compose a data set containing animal-specific information, such as whether the animal is alive or dead and what its location is.